 Harvey Guzzini Elpis Pendant Lamp

-Materials: Conical degrading brown acrylic mushroom style lampshade.
+Materials: Conical degrading brown acrylic plastic mushroom style lampshade.
 Round white acrylic diffuser below.
 Chrome ring.
 Bakelite socket.

 Cord Length: 40 cm / 15.74”